Last Updated July 27, 2022

 Benefits of Using a Car Air Purifier

-But it’s always important to breathe clean air, especially if you are prone to asthma or allergies.
 For many people, it’s not just enough to filter the air in their home.
-Filtering the air in your second home – your car – is just as important, if not more so.
+Filtering the air in your car is just as important.
+This requires a car air purifier.

 Breathing clean air has many benefits.
-It can help prevent wheezing and chronic disease.
-It can also improve your driving experience by eliminating unwanted odors in a cramped and stuffy car.
+A car air purifier can help prevent wheezing and chronic disease.
+A car air purifier can even improve your driving experience by eliminating unwanted odors.
+(But only if the specific car air purifier you use has activated carbon in addition to the HEPA filter.)

 Types of Pollution that Can Enter Your Car